Thilagavathi-04/RAG-APPLICATION/README.md

 - [ ] Support for other document formats (DOCX, TXT, etc.)
 - [ ] Adjustable model parameters (temperature, top_k, etc.)

-## 📝 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## 📧 Support

-For issues or questions, please create an issue in the repository.

----